 Q: What are the project limits?

-Sidewalk improvements will occur on one side of the street or both sides of the street at the following locations:
+Sidewalk improvements will occur on one side or both sides of the street at the following locations:

 Sidewalk Slabs designated for improvement were previously identified and marked prior to project start.